The Ninth Workshop on

 Attendees can use this reservation link

 to make online reservations.
 Rate: $89 per night.

 The cut-off date for this rate is 5/20/2016.

 DIRECTIONSThe meeting will be held at several locations:

-- We expect all evening activities to be at the associated hotel in the uptown area of Albuquerque.
+- We expect all evening activities to be at the Marriott hotel.

 - Except as noted above, open portions of the meeting will be held at Sandia's Computer Science Research Institute (CSRI) building on 1450 Innovation Parkway, Albuquerque, NM 87123 (map below).
 This facility is outside of Kirtland Air Force Base; visitors please do not try to enter Kirtland Air Force Base as you will probably not succeed and it will cause quite a delay.
 US Citizens may go directly to the CSRI building; foreign nationals will need to make arrangements for a badge and then go to the badge office.

 - Closed portions of the meeting will be held in other buildings at Sandia; meet at the CSRI building for directions.

 Document date April 25, 2016.